Ted Theodore: Early life

-Theodore was born on 29 December 1884 in Port Adelaide, Province of South Australia, the second of six children born to Annie (née Tanner) and Basil Stephen Theodore.
+Theodore was born on 29 December 1884 in Port Adelaide, Province of South Australia, the second of six children born to Annie (née Tanner) and Basil Stephen Theodore (Vasile Ștefan Teodorescu).
 His parents had met in 1882, on the passage from England to Australia.
 After arriving in Fremantle, Western Australia, they initially went their separate ways; they kept in touch by letter, however, and by the end of the year had married in Perth.
 They subsequently moved to Adelaide, where their first son Stephen was born the following year.

 Theodore's father, originally named Vasile Teodorescu, was born in Galați, Moldavia, into a well-to-do family connected with the Romanian nobility.
 He and his brother travelled to London in their youth, where they learned English.
 His parents had intended that he follow his father into the Romanian Orthodox priesthood, but he quit divinity school to join the British Merchant Navy.
 Theodore's mother was born in Manchester, England, and descended from Irish immigrants.
 Her father died when she was an infant, and she was sent to work in the Lancashire cotton mills.
 When her mother died, she accepted an invitation to join her step-brother Tom Harrison (an ex-convict) at his farm in Greenough, Western Australia; however, she stayed there only a few months before returning to Perth to marry.

 Theodore was educated at Lefevre Peninsula Catholic and Aldgate State schools in Adelaide, but left school at 12 to work on the Adelaide docks.
 In 1900, aged 16, he left for the goldfields of Western Australia, working as a labourer at Lennonville and Peak Hill.
 He then joined a guano mining crew on the Houtman Abrolhos, where he acquired his lifelong love of fishing.
 After a while, Theodore returned to the mainland and worked as a gold miner at Day Dawn and Kalgoorlie.
 He went back to Adelaide for Christmas 1902, and then joined his father on an unsuccessful prospecting expedition to Leigh Creek and Bundaleer, where they had hoped to find copper.
 Later in 1903, Theodore got his first experience in industrial relations, helping negotiate a wage increase for miners at Arltunga.
 He then decided to try his luck at Broken Hill, New South Wales.
 In 1906 he left for Cairns, Queensland where he prospected for tin in the Chillagoe area and worked in the Vulcan Mine in Irvinebank.
 It was among the unorganised workers of Stannary Hills and Irvinebank that the Amalgamated Workers' Association of North Queensland was born.